PBS 58 of X — Bootstrap Breakpoints

 Finally, and very conveniently, there are also

 order-XX-last classes for setting the a column’s order to -1 and 13 respectively for each of the breakpoints.

 In our example above, default ordering is working for all columns and breakpoints except one column for breakpoints from medium up.
-The left sidebar needs to move to the left of the main content area for those breakpoints, and we can easily achieve that by giving that column he class
+The left sidebar needs to move to the left of the main content area for those breakpoints.
+We can easily achieve that by giving that column the class

 So, we now have a layout that meets best practice for assistive devices and SEO, and works well on both small and large screened devices:

 <div class="container-fluid my-3 text-center"> <header class="row px-1"> <div class="col p-3 border rounded bg-primary"> <h1 class="text-white">Page Header</h1> </div> </header> <div class="row px-1"> <main class="col-12 col-md p-3 border rounded bg-secondary"> <p class="text-white">The main page content ...</p> </main> <div class="col-12 col-md-3 order-md-first p-3 border rounded bg-info"> <p class="text-white">Left Side Bar</p> </div> <div class="col-12 col-md-3 p-3 border rounded bg-info"> <p class="text-white">Right Side Bar</p> </div> </div> <footer class="row px-1"> <div class="col p-3 border rounded bg-light"> <p class="text-dark">Page Footer</p> </div> </footer> </div>

 (You’ll find the full file in the ZIP or here on GitHub as

 Update your recipe so its markup is in a semantically sensible order, and so its layout works well at all five breakpoints.